piroor/tiny-classifier/README.md

 :  A comman-separated list of labels.
 You should use only alphabetic characters.
 (Non-alphabetical characters will cause problems.)

 `-d`, `--data-dir=PATH` (optional)
 : The path to the directory that the training data to be saved.
-The current directory.
+The current directory is the default value.

 `-t`, `--tokenizer=TOKENIZER` (optional)
 : Tokenizer for input which is not separated by whitespaces.
 Possible values are: only `mecab`.